 We advise you to exercise a high degree of caution in Thailand due to the possibility of civil unrest.

-Violence around protest locations: Firearms and hand-grenades have been used in attacks against protesters in recent months, often at night-time but also during the day in busy public areas around protest sites in central Bangkok and when protesters have been moving around the city.
-There have also been attacks on protestors and other violent incidents in other provinces across Thailand.
-Since 30 November 2013, incidents associated with the protests have resulted in a number of deaths and hundreds of injuries.
-Further indiscriminate attacks are likely.
+Violent attacks have occurred in 2014: During anti-government protests in 2014, firearms and hand-grenades were used in attacks against protesters, often at night-time but also during the day in busy public areas around protest sites in central Bangkok and when protesters have been moving around the city.
+There were also attacks on protestors and other violent incidents in other provinces across Thailand.
+In the past, authorities have used teargas, water cannons and rubber bullets to control protests.
+In wide-spread protests that occurred from November 2013 until the coup, incidents associated with the protests have resulted in over 25 deaths and hundreds of injuries.
+Further indiscriminate attacks are possible.

 Thai-Cambodia border: Australians intending to visit temples along the Thai-Cambodia border should be aware of the ongoing border dispute that has resulted in fighting as recently as April 2012.
 In recent years conflict has occurred in the area surrounding the Preah Vihear temple (known as Khao Pra Viharn temple in Thailand) located in the border region between Sisaket Province in Thailand and Preah Vihear Province in Cambodia.
 Conflict has also occurred in the area surrounding the Ta Kwai (known as Ta Krabei temple in Cambodia) and Ta Muen Thom (known as Ta Moan temple in Cambodia) temples along the Thai-Cambodia border in Surin province (most recently in early 2011).
 Fatalities were reported.
 Tourist attractions and border crossing points may be closed with little or no notice.
 There is a risk in border areas from landmines and unexploded military ordnance.